groonga/groonga/doc/source/reference/commands/select.rst

 This aggregates total with expanding vector to power set.
 In this case, target vector is considered as multi set.
-Thus, each elements are considered as an individual element when there are multiple elements with same value.
+Thus, each element is considered as an individual element when there are multiple elements with same value.

 For example, there is a vector ``[A, B, C]``.
 In this case, a target set is ``{A, B, C}``.
 Power set is aggrigation for all of subsets within a set.
 Following shows all of subset within a set ``{A, B, C}``.
 However, Groonga does not use empty set, that number of elements is 0.
 It is because empty set is not useful for results of drilldown.
-Please report at `issue <https://github.com/groonga/groonga/issues>`_, if you find a case to use a empty set.
+Please report at `issue <https://github.com/groonga/groonga/issues>`_, if you find a case to use empty set.

 * Subset with 1 element